trifectatechfoundation/zlib-rs/README.md

-# zlib-rs
-A safer zlib
+# zlib-rs: a safer zlib

+This repository contains 2 public crates

+- `zlib-rs`, a rust implementation of [zlib](https://www.zlib.net/manual.html) with a safe rust API
+- `libz-rs-sys`, an unsafe C API

 ## Acknowledgement